oneconvergence/dkube-examples/mnist/README.md

 5. **parallelTrialCount**: The maximum number of hyperparameter sets that Katib should train in parallel.
 The default value is 3.
 6. **maxTrialCount**: The maximum number of trials to run.
 7. **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.
 8. **algorithm**: The search algorithm that you want Katib to use to find the best hyperparameters or neural architecture configuration.
+Search algorithms   available in Katib are Grid search, Random search, Bayesian optimization, Hyperband, Tree of Parzen Estimators (TPE), Covariance Matrix Adaptation Evolution Strategy (CMA-ES), Neural Architecture Search based on ENAS, Differentiable Architecture Search (DARTS).

 ## Deploy Model (DKube version 2.1.x.x)
 - Repos->Models->mnist: select a model version